 In the fourth quarter of 2019, we initiated a Phase 2 study of UBX0101 in patients with painful, moderate-to-severe OA of the knee.
-As of mid-February 2020, this study was fully enrolled and we continue to expect top-line results for 12- and 24-week endpoints in the second half of 2020.
+As of mid-February 2020, this study was fully enrolled and we continue to expect top-line results for the 12-week endpoints in the third quarter of 2020 and for the 24-week endpoints by the end of 2020.
 The study is randomized, double-blind, and placebo-controlled and will evaluate three doses (0.5 mg, 2.0 mg and 4.0 mg) of UBX0101 administered via a single intra-articular injection.
 The primary measure is an assessment of pain at 12 weeks using the WOMAC-A instrument.
 Secondary measures will include safety and tolerability, pain (by NRS) and function (by WOMAC-C) at 12 weeks, as well as these same measures at 24 weeks.

 In the first quarter of 2020, we initiated a Phase 1b study of UBX0101 in patients with painful, moderate-to-severe OA of the knee to evaluate the safety, tolerability and initial effectiveness of both a higher dose and repeat doses.
-As of the end of March 2020, this study was fully enrolled and we continue to expect to announce top-line results for 12- and 24-week endpoints in the second half of 2020.
+As of the end of March 2020, this study was fully enrolled and we continue to expect to announce top-line results for the 12- and 24-week endpoints in the second half of 2020.
 This Phase 1b study is randomized, double-blind, and placebo-controlled and will evaluate an 8.0 mg dose of UBX0101 administered via a single intra-articular injection as well as two 4.0 mg doses of UBX0101 administered via intra-articular injection one month apart.
 The primary measures will be safety and tolerability.
 Secondary measures will include pain (using the WOMAC-A and NRS instruments) and function (by WOMAC-C) at 12 weeks, as well as similar measures at 24 weeks.

-Our lead ophthalmology candidates, UBX1325 and UBX1967, are currently in the final phases of Investigational New Drug, or IND, -enabling non-clinical toxicology studies.
-Both senolytic molecules are inhibitors of particular members of the Bcl-2 family of apoptosis regulatory proteins which have shown distinct pharmacokinetic profiles in preclinical studies.
-We intend to complete IND-enabling studies for both molecules prior to selecting the first molecule to advance to a first-in-human study to explore safety and tolerability of this novel mechanism of action for age-related eye diseases.
-The overall clinical program is directed at multiple age-related diseases of the eye, such as age-related macular degeneration, diabetic retinopathy and diabetic macular edema.
-We continue to expect to file an IND for a Phase 1 safety study for this program in the second half of 2020.
-Assuming clinical sites are able to recruit investigators and study staff, and enroll patients, we expect to receive initial results from the Phase 1 safety study in 2021.
+On July 1, 2020, we announced the completion of Investigational New Drug application, or IND, enabling non-clinical toxicology studies with UBX1325, an investigational senolytic, small molecule inhibitor of the anti-apoptotic Bcl-2 family member, Bcl-xL.
+We plan to initiate a Phase 1 clinical study for UBX1325 and, assuming clinical sites are able to recruit and retain investigators and study staff and screen and enroll patients during the ongoing COVID-19 pandemic, to initiate a Phase 1 study in the second half of 2020 and obtain initial results from the study in 2021.
+The overall clinical program is directed at multiple age-related diseases of the eye, such as diabetic macular edema, diabetic retinopathy and age-related macular degeneration.
 However, the impact of the COVID-19 pandemic on the timing of study initiations, enrollment and completions is hard to assess due the rapidly evolving nature of the situation and it is possible that the study initiation, enrollment and completion may be delayed.